Everbridge (NASDAQ:EVBG) Releases Q3 2021 Earnings Guidance

 Everbridge (NASDAQ:EVBG) issued an update on its third quarter 2021 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $-0.150-$-0.140 for the period, compared to the Thomson Reuters consensus estimate of $-0.110.
 The company issued revenue guidance of $94.10 million-$94.50 million, compared to the consensus revenue estimate of $92.61 million.Everbridge also updated its FY 2021 guidance to $0.010-$0.040 EPS.

-Everbridge (NASDAQ:EVBG) last announced its quarterly earnings results on Monday, May 10th.
-The technology company reported $0.18 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.11) by $0.29.
-The firm had revenue of $82.20 million for the quarter, compared to analysts’ expectations of $75.61 million.
-Everbridge had a negative net margin of 30.50% and a negative return on equity of 13.18%.
-Everbridge’s revenue was up 39.6% compared to the same quarter last year.
-During the same period in the previous year, the company posted ($0.16) earnings per share.
-Equities analysts expect that Everbridge will post -1.93 earnings per share for the current year.
+Everbridge (NASDAQ:EVBG) last announced its quarterly earnings results on Monday, August 9th.
+The technology company reported $0.03 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.23) by $0.26.
+The company had revenue of $86.65 million during the quarter, compared to the consensus estimate of $83.92 million.
+Everbridge had a negative return on equity of 12.98% and a negative net margin of 33.07%.
+Everbridge’s revenue for the quarter was up 32.5% on a year-over-year basis.
+During the same period in the previous year, the company posted $0.03 earnings per share.
+On average, equities analysts anticipate that Everbridge will post -1.71 earnings per share for the current year.

-In related news, Director Bruns H. Grayson sold 723 shares of Everbridge stock in a transaction on Wednesday, June 9th.
-The shares were sold at an average price of $118.88, for a total value of $85,950.24.
-Following the completion of the sale, the director now owns 20,000 shares in the company, valued at $2,377,600.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, CFO Patrick Brickley sold 1,007 shares of Everbridge stock in a transaction on Monday, June 21st.
-The stock was sold at an average price of $130.01, for a total transaction of $130,920.07.
-Following the completion of the transaction, the chief financial officer now directly owns 19,334 shares of the company’s stock, valued at approximately $2,513,613.34.
+In other Everbridge news, Director Bruns H. Grayson sold 723 shares of the company’s stock in a transaction dated Wednesday, June 9th.
+The stock was sold at an average price of $118.88, for a total transaction of $85,950.24.
+Following the sale, the director now owns 20,000 shares in the company, valued at approximately $2,377,600.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, CFO Patrick Brickley sold 1,007 shares of the company’s stock in a transaction dated Monday, June 21st.
+The stock was sold at an average price of $130.01, for a total value of $130,920.07.
+Following the sale, the chief financial officer now owns 19,334 shares in the company, valued at approximately $2,513,613.34.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 17,323 shares of company stock valued at $2,012,351.
-Insiders own 0.44% of the company’s stock.
+In the last ninety days, insiders sold 6,688 shares of company stock worth $889,903.
+Corporate insiders own 0.44% of the company’s stock.

 About Everbridge